Fragment Shader Thread Group: Quads

 Quads

-This logic is useful when some glsl functions like dFdx or dFdy are excuted.
-The current fragment can peek at the registers of the adjacent fragment thread and do subraction to calculate partial derivatives.
+This architecture is useful when some glsl functions like dFdx or dFdy are executed.
+The current fragment can peek at the registers of the adjacent fragment thread and do subtraction to calculate partial derivatives.
 A caveat is that dFdx or dFdy in a conditional branch may provide unexpected result because the active thread in a quad will peek at the register of the other inactive thread followed by the old value reference.